Port Fairy, VIC

 Where is Port Fairy?

-Port Fairy is a suburb of Victoria, Australia.
+Port Fairy is a suburb of Victoria, Australia, in the Moyne local government area.

 What is the population of Port Fairy?